Old Fayette County Courthouse (Kentucky): Interior

 Detail of gables, clocks, dome, and lantern of the Old Fayette County Courthouse.

 The interior of the courthouse has changed over the years (see below), but originally was dominated by the great rotunda below the dome.
 At ground level inside the main entrance sat a grand Y-shaped staircase that led to the second floor, where the main courtroom was originally located.
 The major rooms, including the courtroom and the offices of county officials, were also well-appointed in carved woods.

 The dome rises 105 feet above the ground floor.
 The interior of its rotunda uses a regular octagonal-plan ceiling that does not match the exterior shell of the dome.
 The corners of the octagonal ceiling rest on large columns that fit inside the square-plan drum, which is lit by natural light from the tall arched windows piercing the exterior as well as artificial lights installed in the octagonal ceiling.
 The eight stout columns supporting the ceiling rest on a blind arcade running around the base of the drum.
 This arcade itself rests on a string cornice undergirded by arched corbels.

-Currently, the ground floor includes Zim's Café and the VisitLEX Visitor's Center.
+Currently, the ground floor includes Zim's Café and the VisitLEX Visitor Center.
 Municipal offices are located on the two floors above, with a large rentable space for special events located on the top floor below the rotunda.